Cliff Figallo: Impact

 In a 2012 chapter contrasting different models of "sysop privilege" in controlling online communities, Jonathan Bishop of Swansea University used "the Figallo effect" to describe community growth that develops "organically with trust and comradeship" among non-anonymous members, such as on the WELL.
 He wrote that in "removing the veil of anonymity" from its users to discourage antisocial behavior, "the sysops of World of Warcraft are trying to give their community the Figallo effect [...]."

 Upon Figallo's death, Whole Earth founder Stewart Brand tweeted "Cliff Figallo shepherded the WELL through its most influential years in the 1980s."

 Personal life

-Figallo was married to Nancy Rhine and had four sons and three stepdaughters.
+Figallo was married to Anita Figallo (Strenge) with whom he fathered four sons and helped take care of her two daughters.
+He later divorced Anita and married Nancy Rhine who had three daughters.